Advanced Meta Tags For Real Estate SEO

-Here's a simple breakdown of the intended purpose of each tag, including examples of when and how they should be used.
+Here's a simple breakdown of the intended purpose of some advanced tags, including examples of when and how they should be used.

 Possibly the most misunderstood of meta tags, rel="canonical" seems to pop up all over the place—and rarely where it should!

-Common Misuse: Implementing canonical tags on pages that look similar, but aren't actually duplicate content, such as paginated listings pages or tabbed listing details content. rel="canonical" should only be used when content is essentially identical.
+Common Misuse: Implementing canonical tags on pages that look similar, but aren't actually duplicate content, such as paginated listings pages or tabbed listing details content.
+Canonical tags should only be used when content is essentially identical.

 The noindex tag is actually a message to bots, asking those bots not to include the page in the index.
 Note that noindexed pages will still be crawled.